 Effective design must also consider the cycle time and productivity of health care service delivery processes.
 This might involve detailed mapping of service delivery processes and the redesign ("reengineering") of those processes to achieve efficiency, as well as to meet changing patient and other customer requirements.

 Key health care service-related and business processes.
-Your key work processes include your health care service-related processes and those business processes that your senior leaders consider important to organizational success and growth.
+Your key work processes include your health-care-service-related processes and those business processes that your senior leaders consider important to organizational success and growth.
 These processes frequently relate to your organization’s core competencies, strategic objectives, and critical success factors.
 Key health care processes might include assessment, screening, treatment, and therapy.
-Key business processes might include physician integration, research and development, technology acquisition, information and knowledge management, supply-network management, supplier partnering, outsourcing, mergers and acquisitions, project management, and sales and marketing.
+Key business processes might include physician integration, revenue cycle management, research and development, technology acquisition, information and knowledge management, supply-network management, supplier partnering, outsourcing, mergers and acquisitions, project management, and sales and marketing.
 Given the diverse nature of these processes, the requirements and performance characteristics might vary significantly for different processes.

 Work process design.
 Many organizations need to consider requirements for suppliers, partners, and collaborators at the work process design stage.
 Overall, effective design must take into account all stakeholders in the continuum of care.